ethereum-optimism/ecosystem-contributions/contributions/attestation-based-app-rating.md

 ---
 title: "Attestation-Based Dapp Rating System"
-description: You can use the AttestationStation to create an application that acts like Yelp for Dapps.
-Users should be able to give reviews to the Dapps that they've interacted and should be able to see the reviews that other users have provided.""
+description: "You can use the AttestationStation to create an application that acts like Yelp for Dapps.
+Users should be able to give reviews to the Dapps that they've interacted with and should be able to see the reviews that other users have provided."
 lang: "en-US"
 type: "Project Idea"
 authors: ["@smartcontracts (GitHub) @ OP Labs"]